gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

 ServiceManager->FingerprintService.java->FingerprintDaemonProxy.cpp->fingerprint.c<br/>->vendorHal.cpp->vendorCA.cpp--------TEE->TA.c

-However, from Android 8.0, Android has made some change for the HAL access method, and introduced the HIDL concept.
-Therefore the contents we introduced is for the Android early version before 8.0.
+However, from Android 8.0, Android has made some changes to the HAL access method and introduced the HIDL concept.
+Therefore the contents we introduced are for the Android early version before 8.0.

-Next, I will write a article to introduce the difference of the fingerprint framework on Android 8.0 version.
+Next, I will write an article to introduce the difference of the fingerprint framework on the Android 8.0 version.